penfever/simpleOS/src/os/readme.md

 ## LS
-ls will list the contents of the current working directory on an inserted FAT32-formatted SDHC card. ls expects one argument, either 0 or an 1.
+ls will list the contents of the current working directory on an inserted FAT32-formatted SDHC card.

+ls expects one argument, either 0 or an 1.
 If 0, it will print the directory contents without additional attributes.
-If 1, it will print the contents of the directory with additional attributes.
+If 1, it will print the contents of the directory with additional, or FULL, attributes.

+## STDIN, STDOUT, STDERR

+STDIN, STDOUT and STDERR are opened on the UART when the shell launches.
+A FILE* will print to your UART when the shell launches representing this connection.
+Although you can use this FILE* in conjunction with the Device-Independent IO commands, that is not necessary in order for shell commands to run.

 ## FOPEN
 fopen is case insensitive -- you can type either lowercase or uppercase.
 You can ignore trailing spaces when entering a filename.
 You can include the period before the file extension or exclude it.